How to Spend One Day in Cordoba | The Perfect Itinerary

 One of the coolest things about Cordoba’s historic center is that it is surrounded by the puertas, “doors”, and murallas, “walls”.

-The Puertas and Murallas of Córdoba are remnants of the city’s fortified past that date back to Roman and Moorish times.
-They were crucial in defending the city from any invaders.
+The Puertas and Murallas of Cordoba are remnants of the city’s fortified past, dating back to Roman and Moorish times.
+They once played a crucial role in defending the city from any invaders.

 Morning at La Mezquita-Catedral and Bell Tower